 Public WiFi networks

 Public WiFi is very convenient, especially while travelling.
 But the convenience of hopping on a Wifi network wherever you are does come with a price.
 “Using public WiFi is a great way to save on your data plan when out and about, but it’s far from secure,” explains Alec Ogden, marketing executive and cybersecurity expert at Bob’s Business.
 “Unlike your network at home, public WiFi is unsecured and anyone with the right know-how can snoop on your activity.”
-You don’t need to swear off public WiFi completely, but be mindful of what you’re doing on it (don’t share any personal information, like a banking number or an SSN!) and consider downloading a VPN (Virtual Private Network), which boosts your online privacy.
+You don’t need to swear off public WiFi completely, but be mindful of what you’re doing on it (don’t share any personal information, like a banking number or a social insurance number) and consider downloading a VPN (Virtual Private Network), which boosts your online privacy.

 Smart home devices

 Amazon Alexa and her smart-device friends are all the rage right now.
 With just a word, you can play music, turn your lights on and off, and Google any question.
 But there are cons in addition to the pros, and they have to do with security.
 “Consumers are often entirely unaware of how much their smart devices know about them, or the inherent privacy and security risks,” says Chris Morales, Head of Security Analytics at Vectra.
 “Smart speaker hub devices like Amazon’s Alexa and the Google Home Hub are always listening to identify the codeword that will activate them.”
-It might sound like something out of a horror story, an artificial intelligence device that’s “always listening,” but the truth of the matter is that “it has become common practice for smart home devices to record data about their [users]… and transmit it for analysis.”
+It might sound like something out of a horror story, an artificial intelligence device that’s “always listening,” but the truth of the matter is that “it has become common practice for smart home devices to record data about their [users]…and transmit it for analysis.”